Factor Graph-Based Planning as Inference for Autonomous Vehicle Racing: EVALUATION

 The trajectory produced by the proposed algorithm for one lap is depicted in Fig.~\ref{fig:track1}, along with the velocity profile.
 The proposed approach excels with the resulting cumulative curvature of 767.26, outperforming the benchmark.
 This improvement is attributed to the inclusion of the factor node $f^{\mathrm{curv}}$ in the factor graph, specifically designed to minimize the cumulative curvature.
 Table~\ref{tab:track1Results} provides a summary of the benchmark results obtained for Track-I.

 There is a trade-off between the shortest path and the minimum curvature path.
 The increase in total covered distance on the racetrack was also observed for the case with the minimum curvature path (as outlined in Table~\ref{tab:track1Results}).
 In the context of autonomous racing, the prioritization of a superior velocity profile for better lap time justifies the preference for reduced curvature, even with a marginal increase in distances.
-The impact of reduced curvature is distinctly visible in the improved velocity profile for Track-I. In our case, the mean speed achieved is 2.47 m/s, compared to 2.03 m/s for the benchmark.
-Additionally, the increases in both maximum speed (from 3.22 m/s to 3.30 m/s) and minimum speed (from 0.88 m/s to 1.06 m/s) are recorded.
+The impact of reduced curvature is distinctly visible in the improved velocity profile for Track-I. In our case, the mean speed achieved is 2.47m/s, compared to 2.03m/s for the benchmark.
+Additionally, the increases in maximum speed (from 3.22m/s to 3.30m/s) are recorded.
+The increase in mean speed across the racetrack ensures a better lap time of 6.93s demonstrating the effect of incorporating minimum curvature characteristic.

 While our approach demonstrates computational efficiency compared to the quadprog solver for \ac{MPCC}, the \ac{HPIPM} is more efficient in terms of providing fast solutions.
 The comparatively better efficiency of the proposed approach as compared to \ac{MPCC}-quadprog solver is mainly attributed to the proposed factor graph architecture that leads to sparse non-linear least squares optimization.
 However, \ac{HPIPM} solver proved to be better in terms of computational efficiency.
 We believe that the computation efficiency of the factor graph-based planning algorithms can be further improved by leveraging the parallel processing capabilities (ref. to Sec.~\ref{sec:discussion} for more details).